Best Essential Oils Blends For Vertigo Relief

 Carry a personal pocket inhaler with 5-15 drops of Ginger essential oil in it.
 Open it up and inhale whenever vertigo symptoms strike.

-Bright, zesty Lemon is another one of our favorite essential oils for dizziness.
-It’s also a traditional remedy for nausea.
+Bright, zesty Lemon is another one of our favorite essential oils for nausea.
+It’s also a traditional remedy for dizziness.
 For centuries, people have tried drinking lemon water, lemonade and sniffing lemon peels to soothe upset stomachs.

 Recent studies have looked at Lemon essential oil aromatherapy as a potential method for treating nausea related to pregnancy and chemotherapy.